-Honors Courses.
 Many sections of Honors courses are offered each semester, in a wide array of disciplines.
 Honors courses provide highly motivated students an opportunity to interact intensively with faculty and other students in active-learning courses.
 These range from one-credit short courses and tutorials to interdisciplinary colloquia, undergraduate research, and independent study.

 - Honors Colloquia.
-Each of these 3-credit interdisciplinary seminars for first-year Honors Program students is served by a Writing Fellow a specially trained peer tutor who helps students refine the form, but not the content, of their papers, prior to grading by the instructor.
-Recent colloquia topics have included "Choosing the President," "The Lessons of Vietnam," "Imagination, Creativity, and Expression," and "Shakespeare's Classical World." - One-credit Honors Forums.
+Each of these 3-credit interdisciplinary seminars for first-year Honors Program students is served by a Writing Fellow a specially trained peer tutor who helps students refine the form, but not the content, of their papers, prior to grading by the instructor Recent colloquia topics have included "Choosing the President," "The Lessons of Vietnam," "Imagination, Creativity, and Expression," and "Shakespeare's Classical World" - One-credit Honors Forums.
 Options typically include the Performing Arts Forum, "Women's History through Film," and "Fear and Loathing at the Podium." - Honors Tutorials.
 With a maximum of four students and one faculty member, a tutorial meets weekly for careful study of classic literary and philosophic texts.
 These courses satisfy the senior capstone requirement for the Honors Degrees. - Honors Degree Seminars.
-These upper-division interdisciplinary seminars satisfy the senior capstone requirement for the Honors Degrees.
+These upper-division interdisciplinary seminars satisfy the senior capstone requirement for the Honors Degrees. - Study Abroad.

-• Study Abroad.
 Honors courses may be arranged as part of the University's numerous and varied Semester Abroad and Winter Session Abroad programs.
-Students also may complete research abroad through the cross-cultural InterFuture program and the Science and Engineering exchange with Imperial College, London.
-Foreign Study Scholarships, open to all students, are available to defray travel expenses for every University-sponsored program.
+Students also may complete research abroad through the Science and Engineering exchange with

+Imperial College, London Foreign Study Scholarships, open to all students, are available to defray travel expenses for every University-sponsored program.
 For scholarship information, contact the Office of Center for International Studies, (302) 831-2852; www.udel.edu/IntlProg.

 Honors students who maintain a minimum GPA above 3.00 are granted priority seating in Honors courses.
-An exception to this will be granted to first-term students, for whom the minimum GPA for priority seating in the second term is 2.67 (B-).